 - exported from the UK (exclusions apply to certain goods exported from Northern Ireland)

-- moved from Northern Ireland to Great Britain (England, Wales and Scotland) and returned to Northern Ireland
+- moved from Northern Ireland to Great Britain (England, Scotland and Wales) and returned to Northern Ireland

 - exported from the EU to Great Britain and moved into Northern Ireland

 - exported from Northern Ireland to any country outside the EU and returned to Northern Ireland

 You may not need to use Returned Goods Relief when moving qualifying Northern Ireland goods back to Great Britain from Northern Ireland.

 Information about moving goods temporarily into and out of Great Britain and Northern Ireland.

 To claim the relief on the import VAT, the exporter and importer must be the same person.